Red (Taylor Swift song): Release

+The single reached the top 30 of record charts in English-speaking countries, peaking at number five in Canada, number 14 in New Zealand, number 25 on the Irish Singles Chart, number 26 in the UK Singles Chart, and number 30 in Australia.
+It was certified platinum in Australia and silver in the UK "Red" peaked at lower-tier positions on charts in Japan (number 43), Spain (number 46), and Italy (number 56).

 Live performances and music video

 Swift performed "Red" for the first time at BBC Radio 1's Teen Awards, held at Wembley Arena on October 7, 2012, in London.
 On October 15, 2012, Swift performed "Red" as part of her concert for VH1 Storytellers, held at Harvey Mudd College in Claremont, California.
 During the first release week of Red, Swift appeared and performed the song on television shows including Good Morning America, Late Show with David Letterman, and The Ellen DeGeneres Show.
 She also included the song in her performances at festivals and awards shows, including the CMA Music Festival on June 6, 2013, the 2013 CMT Music Awards, and the 2013 Country Music Association Awards (CMA).
 The performance at the 2013 CMA Awards on November 6, 2013, featured an acoustic version of "Red" with Alison Krauss on fiddle and Vince Gill on guitar (both on background vocals), Sam Bush on mandolin, Edgar Meyer on acoustic bass, and Eric Darken on percussion.
 It was released for digital download through the iTunes Store by Big Machine Records the following day.

 Swift included "Red" on the set list of the Red Tour (2013–14).
 A music video for "Red", directed by Kenny Jackson and featuring footage from the tour, was released on July 4, 2013.
 It was nominated for Video of the Year and Female Video of the Year at the 2014 CMT Music Awards.
 During the September 17, 2015 concert of Swift's 1989 World Tour in Columbus, Ohio, she performed a stripped-down version of "Red" on an acoustic guitar.
-It was a "surprise song" on the set list of her Reputation Stadium Tour concert at Pasadena, California, on May 18, 2018.
+It was a "surprise song" on the set lists of Swift's later tours: these include the Reputation Stadium Tour (Pasadena, May 2018) and the Eras Tour (Foxborough, May 2023; Melbourne, February 2024).
+During an Eras Tour show in Liverpool on June 15, 2024, she sang the track as part of a mashup with her song "The Manuscript" (2024).
 Swift also performed "Red" during one-off concerts including a private concert in Paris on January 28, 2013, DirecTV's Super Saturday Night (part of a series of pre-Super Bowl concerts) in Houston on February 4, 2017, and the City of Lover concert in Paris on September 9, 2019.